InfoBritain - Travel Through History In The UK :

 In yet another reaction to the coming of the industrial age, modern sport is seen by some as a translation of religious feeling into a new form.
 Technological and scientific advance might mean that religion in its traditional guise is declining in Britain, but sport recreates many aspects of religious experience.
 Certainly early sports clubs were often linked with churches.
 David Goldblatt describes a strong link between early football and the Church.
 In the 1880s, for example, a quarter of all football clubs in Birmingham had their roots in the Church.
 There were similar links in rugby.
 According to Gareth Williams every church in late nineteenth century Leeds had its own rugby club (see Sport In Britain, A Social History).
 Meanwhile in cricket Lord Harris, a rather mad Victorian politician and senior figure in the MCC wrote: "... to play the game keenly, honourably, generously, self sacrificingly, is a moral lesson in itself, and the classroom is God's air and sunshine" (quoted in A History of Cricket P128).
 While sports often grew around churches, they also reproduced the feelings that people once looked for in religion.
 There's the sense of being part of something bigger than yourself - seen in huge chanting crowds, or Mexican waves flowing around football stadiums, or massive opening ceremonies of Olympic Games which feature large numbers of people staging some kind of vast synchronised display.
 This feeling is characterised by Liverpool Football Club's motto "you'll never walk alone".
 Then there's the outlet for heightened emotion, especially welcome for some, as opportunities to display intense emotion have declined in modern society.
 Just as important is a sense of continuity and tradition, which is particularly welcome when life is changing dramatically.
 Tradition was important in cricket for example, where there was all kinds of soul searching over something as apparently inconsequential as changes in style of bowling.
 The greatest compliment that Christianity has paid to other religions over the centuries has been attempted assimilation.
 This happened with all kinds of pagan rituals and festivals, and it happened with sport: in 1887 a group of Catholic churchmen founded Celtic as a way of keeping Catholic football players within a Catholic institution.

 Sport then is a strange combination.
 It has been created by the Industrial Revolution, which gave the ability for huge crowds to attend events, and shaped the kind of sport people watched.
 And yet sport is very much a reaction against the industrialism that created it.
 This is just as true today as it was in the nineteenth century.
-The amateur ethos which dominated sport through the late nineteenth and most of the twentieth century may have gone, even in sports where it was particularly ingrained, such as rowing, athletics, and rugby.
-Sport might be a huge business in which major stars and merchandise companies can make a fortune.
+The amateur ethos which dominated sport through the late nineteenth and most of the twentieth century may have gone, and sport has become a huge business.
 But the fact remains that sport is different to other businesses.
 As Wray Vamplew points out the ideal situation for a coventional business would be a monopoly, but this is less desirable in sport, "for what use is it to be heavy weight champion of the world but to have no challengers?"
 (Professional Sport In Britain 1875 - 1914 by Wray Vamplew P 13).
 Any sports club or team does its best to win, but it cannot put on a good show and bring in a good audience without good competition.
-In many sports steps are taken to maintain the fortunes of the opposition.
+Many sports take steps to maintain the fortunes of the opposition.
 The French football league has a system of cross subsidies to help teams in the lower reaches of the league.
 Even in a sport as competitive as Formula 1 motor racing there are plenty of examples of teams helping each other out in the interests of the larger show they have to put on together.
 As well as being obliged in some way to support a competitor, sports clubs are also characteristically willing to sacrifice profits for the sake of winning games and championships.
 This point is demonstrated in horse racing where top owners of race horses seem oblivious to the economics of owning and running their horses.
 Prize money is not the reason they are racing.
 There are even more dramatic examples from football, where David Goldblatt points out that "it has proved almost impossible, by legal means, to make a football club profitable.
 The stock market does not lie: of the twenty two clubs that have been listed in the UK only twelve remain, and those that do have consistently traded at a mere fraction of their initial offer price" (The Ball Is Round P685).
 Sport still has a "higher meaning", still tries to recreate what is seen as a lost ideal.
 That is why Russian billionaire Roman Abramovich bought Chelsea football club in 2003 and poured uneconomic amounts of money into the club, so much so that in 2005, Chelsea posted the biggest annual loss for a club in English football history, at £140 million.
 On the other hand Chelsea were very successful in winning competitions, and the "glory" of all these victories is what Abramovich was paying for.
 Sport then is an expression of the modern age, a creation of the Industrial Revolution, and an illustration of a continuing desire to find a meaning in life that goes beyond money and the daily grind.